harrismendell/rewind/README.md

 A flask app prototype of the Rewind vinyl crowdfunding service.

-Getting it to work:
+Getting the dependencies:

 	pip install -r requirements.txt

+Then, to run it:
 	python run.py

-Enjoy!
+Go to localhost in your favorite browser and enjoy!